zhoubin-me/lushi_script/README.md

 ### Caution
 - Currently only support Simplified Chinese
 - If you wanna blacklist some treasures during selection, put their screenshot into treasure_blacklist
-- Please download to lastest stable version in relase page, if you still have problems, please report on issues page
+- Please download to lastest stable version in release page, if you still have problems, please report on issues page

 ## Installation